justin-foster-91/Logbook_Client_v2/README.md

 The second phase of this app will allow users to track changes to their ships throughout in-game ship combat.
 This will track damage to different components, what stations are manned, and all states of the ship that may change from one round to another.

+The current development focus is on the "Custom Ship" section which can be reached through clicked the button on the landing page with that name.

 ## Installation

 Clone the repo